algorand/go-algorand/data/transactions/logic/README_in.md

 # Encoding and Versioning

-A program starts with a varuint declaring the version of the compiled code.
+A compiled program starts with a varuint declaring the version of the compiled code.
 Any addition, removal, or change of opcode behavior increments the version.
 For the most part opcode behavior should not change, addition will be infrequent (not likely more often than every three months and less often as the language matures), and removal should be very rare.

 For version 1, subsequent bytes after the varuint are program opcode bytes.
 Future versions could put other metadata following the version identifier.

-It is important to prevent newly-introduced transaction fields from breaking assumptions made by older versions of TEAL.
-If one of the transactions in a group will execute a TEAL program whose version predates a given field, that field must not be set anywhere in the transaction group, or the group will be rejected.
-For example, executing a TEAL version 1 program on a transaction with RekeyTo set to a nonzero address will cause the program to fail, regardless of the other contents of the program itself.
+It is important to prevent newly-introduced transaction fields from breaking assumptions made by older versions of the AVM.
+If one of the transactions in a group will execute a program whose version predates a given field, that field must not be set anywhere in the transaction group, or the group will be rejected.
+For example, executing a version 1 program on a transaction with RekeyTo set to a nonzero address will cause the program to fail, regardless of the other contents of the program itself.

 This requirement is enforced as follows:

-* For every transaction, compute the earliest TEAL version that supports all the fields and and values in this transaction.
+* For every transaction, compute the earliest version that supports all the fields and and values in this transaction.
 For example, a transaction with a nonzero RekeyTo field will have version (at least) 2.

 * Compute the largest version number across all the transactions in a group (of size 1 or more), call it `maxVerNo`.
-If any transaction in this group has a TEAL program with a version smaller than `maxVerNo`, then that TEAL program will fail.
+If any transaction in this group has a program with a version smaller than `maxVerNo`, then that TEAL program will fail.

+In addition, applications must be version 6 or greater to be eligible for calling in an inner transaction.

 ## Varuint

 A '[proto-buf style variable length unsigned int](https://developers.google.com/protocol-buffers/docs/encoding#varint)' is encoded with 7 data bits per byte and the high bit is 1 if there is a following byte and 0 for the last byte.
 The lowest order 7 bits are in the first byte, followed by successively higher groups of 7 bits.

-# What TEAL Cannot Do
+# What AVM Programs Cannot Do

-Design and implementation limitations to be aware of with various versions of TEAL.
+Design and implementation limitations to be aware of with various versions.

-* Stateless TEAL cannot lookup balances of Algos or other assets.
-(Standard transaction accounting will apply after TEAL has run and authorized a transaction.
-A TEAL-approved transaction could still be invalid by other accounting rules just as a standard signed transaction could be invalid. e.g. I can't give away money I don't have.)
+* Stateless programs cannot lookup balances of Algos or other assets.
+(Standard transaction accounting will apply after the LogicSig has run and authorized a transaction.
+A LogicSig-approved transaction could still be invalid by other accounting rules just as a standard signed transaction could be invalid. e.g. I can't give away money I don't have.)
-* TEAL cannot access information in previous blocks.
-TEAL cannot access most information in other transactions in the current block.
-(TEAL can access fields of the transaction it is attached to and the transactions in an atomic transaction group.)
+* Programs cannot access information in previous blocks.
+Programs cannot access information in other transactions in the current block, unless they are a part of the same atomic transaction group.
-* TEAL cannot know exactly what round the current transaction will commit in (but it is somewhere in FirstValid through LastValid).
+* LogicSigs cannot know exactly what round the current transaction will commit in (but it is somewhere in FirstValid through LastValid).
-* TEAL cannot know exactly what time its transaction is committed.
+* Programs cannot know exactly what time its transaction is committed.
-* TEAL cannot loop prior to v4.
-In v3 and prior, the branch instructions `bnz` "branch if not zero", `bz` "branch if zero" and `b` "branch" can only branch forward so as to skip some code.
+* Programs cannot loop prior to v4.
+In v3 and prior, the branch instructions `bnz` "branch if not zero", `bz` "branch if zero" and `b` "branch" can only branch forward.
-* Until v4, TEAL had no notion of subroutines (and therefore no recursion).
+* Until v4, the AVM had no notion of subroutines (and therefore no recursion).
 As of v4, use `callsub` and `retsub`.
-* TEAL cannot make indirect jumps. `b`, `bz`, `bnz`, and `callsub` jump to an immediately specified address, and `retsub` jumps to the address currently on the top of the call stack, which is manipulated only by previous calls to `callsub`.
+* Programs cannot make indirect jumps. `b`, `bz`, `bnz`, and `callsub` jump to an immediately specified address, and `retsub` jumps to the address currently on the top of the call stack, which is manipulated only by previous calls to `callsub` and `retsub`.